 Less common adverse effects include: headaches, pain in the joints and bones; loss of appetite, vomiting, diarrhea, constipation; skin rash, urinary tract infection.
 There is an increased risk of deep vein thrombosis, liver disease.
 Rarely observed the isolation and / or bleeding from the vagina.

-Aromatase is an enzyme involved in the production of estrogen in the body.
+Aromatase - an enzyme involved in the production of estrogen in the body.
 Aromatase inhibitors are the drugs of hormonal therapy for breast cancer that stop hormone synthesis and block the action of an enzyme which lowers estrogen content.

 These medicinal products are prescribed only to women during menopause, because they have a much smaller amount of hormone in the body, so blocking aromatase activity is effective to reduce the level of estrogen.
 Since data drugs do not affect the ovaries during menopause to their use impractical.